EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

-problem solved : error in app employee is everywhere we need to differenciate the error message research on showing a list of customer methode created for create a list with the customers.txt
+problem solved : error in app employee is everywhere we need to differenciate the error message research on showing a list of customer methode created for create a list with the customers.txt abstract class + inheritance structure of the code with #region put all our python in the same .py on hmtl we create a framework (aesthetic aspect)
+We check all methods and html

 for 06/05//2021:
 look at the UML diagrams
-(do we use database for customers or txt is enough) app.py good?
+list html, php ???????

 to do list:
-finish the login for customer(we just identify the pin code) maybe firstname,lastname

-show list of customers and option their balances show transaction history for specified account

-remove app.py,employee

-when error because customer is already create, in customers.txt it rewrite the all customers class user abstract, inheritances private or public functions test module
+finish the login for customer (we just identify the pin code) maybe firstname,lastname Arrays/Collections show list of customers and option their balances show transaction history for specified account Commenting when error because customer is already create, in customers.txt it rewrite the all customers private or public functions test module relationship tuples

 short report <1000 words